requireiot/MySoilSensorESP32/README.md

 One option is to power the ESP32 directly from two AA or AAA batteries.
 The battery life calculations reported below apply to this configuration.

 As an alternative, I have built a few units with a _rechargable_ battery and a solar panel for charging, attached to the outside of the case.
-This works as well, if the case can be positioned such taht the solar panel faces the sun.
-Here is teh bill of materials for this variant:
+This works as well, if the case can be positioned such that the solar panel faces the sun.
+Here is the bill of materials for this variant:
 * a "5V 75mA 80x45mm" solar panel, from Aliexpress, ca. €1
 * a TP4056 battery management module, from Aliexpress, ca. €0.20
 * a small Li-ion battery, 3.7V at 1000 mA, from Reichelt (p/n AKKU 30389), €1.80 ... this is a noname replacement battery for some GPS receiver.
 I have also used a replacement battery for a 1st gen Apple iPod nano.